 - 1/4 cup refined or unrefined coconut oil (depends on whether or not you don't mind a little coconut flavor in your bread – I use the refined with no taste or smell) – if it's warm in your kitchen and the oil is already melted just add these two ingredients to the Bosch.
 (Normally you'd never put hot water anywhere near yeast, as it will kill it.
 But by the time the oil melts and you mix it in, the water will be only warm.)

 - 1/2 cup local raw honey (read more about healthy sweeteners, and if you can't find a good local source, you can buy it online.)

 - 1 Tablespoon sea salt

-1. The night before, add these ingredients to your Bosch Kitchen Mixer or other big mixer or breadmaker: flour (first two amounts listed above), buttermilk, warm water.
+1. The night before, add these ingredients to your Bosch Kitchen Mixer or other big mixer or breadmaker: flour (first two listed above), buttermilk, and warm water.

 3. The next day, or whenever you're ready to finish your bread, here's what to do next: Add to the Bosch: the egg, 3 cups white unbleached flour.

 Measure the 1/4 cup hot water in a measuring cup…don't put it in yet… Add to the hot water (so it melts) the coconut oil.
 Once it's melted, add it in, and start mixing on the lowest speed.
 Add the yeast, keep mixing on lowest speed.
 Add honey, then the sea salt.
 (Always add salt last after the yeast is mixed into the dough well – the flour protects the yeast and keeps the salt from killing it.)